How to Decide Between Gas and Electric on Your Sailing Boat

 If you stay in marinas regularly, shore power can easily support electric cooking and heating.If you're off-grid more often, gas or diesel systems reduce strain on your batteries.

 There’s no one-size-fits-all answer.
-Deciding between gas and electric comes down to:
+Deciding between gas and electric comes down to asking the following questions:

 - Perhaps diesel for heating, electric for cooking when on shore power, and a small gas stove as a backup when off-grid for long periods.
-As battery tech and solar efficiency improve, more sailors are moving toward electric systems — but for now, there are still some considerations to be made to ensure the best setup for you!
+As battery tech and solar efficiency improve, we are seeing more and more sailors are moving towards fully electric systems - but for now, there are still some considerations to be made to ensure the best setup for you!

 If you've got any questions on deciding between an LPG and Electric appliance - feel free to contact us.
 One of the team would be happy to answer any questions that you might have and make sure you choose the right product for you!